JBroks/GB-Accidents-Dashboard/README.md

 ##### Bugs:

 While testing this button on mobile devices 'sticky' hover effect was noticed.
 That issue was resolved using `@media (hover: hover)` solution.
-However while validating CSS code the following warning came up: "`hover` is an unknown vendor extension".
+However, while validating CSS code the following warning came up: "`hover` is an unknown vendor extension".

 This solution will have to be replaced with a better one in the future, ideally with one that will resolve this issue for all buttons.